 Getting Started at Southeast Community College

-Please note: If you plan to enroll in a few courses, do not plan to receive financial aid, and are not seeking a degree from SCC, you do not need to apply for admission.
-Registration for individual courses as a visiting student can be completed with assistance from an Admissions Counselor and/or at the Registration & Records Office.
+Please note: If you plan to enroll in a few courses, do not plan to receive financial aid, and are not seeking a degree from SCC, you do not need to apply for admissions.
+Registration for individual courses as a visiting student can be completed with assistance from an Admissions Counselor and/or at the Registration and Records Office.
 Individuals not seeking a degree from SCC and who desire to register for classes online should complete the Visiting Student Application at www.southeast.edu/applynow.

 New Student Checklist